Blaby District

 Blaby is a local government district in Leicestershire, England.
 The district is named after the village of Blaby, although the council is based in Narborough.
 The district covers an area lying south-west of the city of Leicester.
 Several of the district's settlements form part of the wider Leicester Urban Area, including Glenfield, where Leicestershire County Council has its headquarters at County Hall, and the town of Braunstone.

 The neighbouring districts are Hinckley and Bosworth, Charnwood, Leicester, Oadby and Wigston, Harborough and Rugby.
+The district traces its origins to the Blaby Poor Law Union, which had been created in 1836.
+It became a rural district in 1894.
+The modern non-metropolitan district was formed in 1974 under the Local Government Act 1972.

 History

 The district traces its origins to the Blaby Poor Law Union, which had been created in 1836.
 Although named after Blaby, the union built its workhouse in Enderby.
 In 1872 sanitary districts were established, giving public health and local government responsibilities for rural areas to the existing boards of guardians of poor law unions.
 In 1894 rural sanitary districts were redesignated as rural districts with their own councils, and so the Blaby Rural District came into being.
 At the same time, Wigston was removed from the district to become its own urban district.
 Oadby was subsequently also removed from the district in 1913 to become an urban district.
 In 1935 the district ceded some territory to Leicester and gained six parishes from the abolished Hinckley Rural District.

 In 1974, under the Local Government Act 1972, the area was reconstituted as a non-metropolitan district called Blaby.